-WARNING: This equipment generates and can radiate radio frequency energy, and if not installed and used in accordance with the instruction manual may cause interference to radio communications.
+NOTICE: This equipment generates and can radiate radio frequency energy, and if not installed and used in accordance with the instruction manual may cause interference to radio communications.
 It has been tested and found to comply with the limits for a Class A computing device pursuant to Subpart J of part 15 of FCC Rules, which are designed to provide reasonable protection against such interference when operated in a commercial environment.
-Operation of this equipment in a residential area is likely to cause interference in which case the user, at his own expense, will be required to take whatever measures which may be required to correct the interference.
+Operation of this equipment in a residential area may cause interference in which case the user, at his own expense, is required to take whatever measures which may be required to correct the interference.